 8. Do you ever have multiple litters at your home?

 It often happens that litters overlap because girls living in the same home tend to come in season together.
 We have raised two litters at the same time on many occasions.
 On one occasion, we had three litters to overlap.
 On one other occasion, we raised four litters that overlapped.
 However, at that time, we had extra help.
 It is rare for us to raise more than 5 litters in a full year and even more rare for us to raise more than 2 litters at a time.

 We have more help than most and our puppies get huge amounts of attention, socialization, love, and training, even when we have more than one litter.
 See our About Us page and our How We Raise Our Puppies page for more information.
-There is someone home with our puppies almost 24/7 and in addition to family members taking care of our puppies, we have 4 high schoolers that work for us, three of which home school and have very flexible
+There is someone home with our puppies almost 24/7.
+There are four members of our family who work with our litters: husband, wife, and two adult children.
+In the past, we’ve had a number of workers.
+We still have a list of people that we can call if we should have multiple litters.
+Our puppies are not left alone in a home where everyone is gone.
+We take the care and socialization of our puppies very seriously.

 9. Do you breed your dogs back to back or skip seasons?